huangtiansheng/Booster_gh_page/index.md

 <p align="middle">
   <img src="static/image/updaterule.png" width="900" />
 </p>
-where $\eta$ is the learning rate.
+where η is the learning rate.
 Here we straight-through the second order information following the routine from
 MAML.

 We present the detailed algorithm in Algorithm 1.
 The overall procedure requires three forward/backward passes